 What is described by the Commission does not recognize a student past or future, but only isolated yearly evaluations.
 The concept of improvement is left to ad hoc comparisons of some summary measures, and to the completely separate EVAAS.
 This encourages educators, principals, and adminstrators to concentrate on improving the prospects for students to score well in the standardized tests, which can be different from learning the mandated materials.

 The publicly available data is primarily in what are called the disaggregated data files.
+This data is for grades 3 through 8, including summaries.
 These are FERPA-compliant, consequently some data is masked and individual classes are accumulated into one entry for each grade for each school.
 The data is shown for races and other demographics, such as gender and whether economically disadvantaged; these, however, are masked if the number of students is small (see the General Statutes in the Appendix).
 The disaggregated data files can be downloaded from NCDPI without the need for permission.[NCDPIdis]

 FERPA-protected data is handed off by NCDPI to the North Carolina Education Research Data Center (NCERDC) under a contractual agreement.[NCERDC] NCERDC acts as a portal to the data, requiring research to be carried out according to FERPA-compliant privacy rules.
 This means that investigators must be associated with a university or research organization that has an Institutional Review Board (IRB).
 Investigators must be able to show that they will protect the data in compliance with NCERDC requirements, and to destroy the data (but of course not the results of analysis) upon completion of the project.